Loret Miller Ruppe

-Loret Miller Ruppe (January 3, 1936 – August 7, 1996) was a Director of the Peace Corps and US Ambassador to Norway.
-She was the wife of U. S. Congressman Philip Ruppe of Michigan.
+Audrey Loret Miller Ruppe (January 3, 1936 – August 6, 1996) was a Director of the Peace Corps and U.S. Ambassador to Norway.
+She was the wife of United States House of Representatives member Philip Ruppe of Michigan.

 Early life

 Loret Miller was born January 3, 1936, in Milwaukee, Wisconsin.
 Her great-grandfather, Frederick Miller, founded the Miller Brewing Company.
 Her father, Frederick C. Miller, was the company chairman.
-Her father was killed in a plane crash with his oldest son in 1954.
-Ruppe attended Marymount College in New York state, and Marquette University in Milwaukee.
+Her father was killed in a plane crash with his oldest son, her brother in 1954.
+Ruppe attended Marymount College in Tarrytown, New York, and Marquette University in Milwaukee.

-Loret Miller married Philip Ruppe and settled in Houghton, Michigan, where she began her long career as a volunteer organizer and civic leader.
+Loret Miller married Philip Ruppe in 1957 and settled in Houghton, Michigan, where she began her long career as a volunteer organizer and civic leader.
 Ruppe served as chairperson of the Houghton United Fund campaign, president of the St. Joseph's Hospital Guild, and as an active member of the Houghton County Republican Committee.
 Ruppe also traveled extensively through Africa, spending time in Kenya, Morocco, Egypt, and the Spanish Sahara where she saw the potential for partnerships with third world countries to meet human needs.
 Ruppe attended the Conference on Africa in Ditchley Park, England, in 1978 which furthered her interest in solving problems in the third world.

-In 1966, Loret Miller's husband was the Republican candidate for the U.S. House of Representatives from Michigan's 11th congressional district who defeated incumbent Democrat Raymond F. Clevenger to be elected to the 90th Congress and was subsequently re-elected to the next five Congresses, serving from January 3, 1967, to January 3, 1979.
+In 1966, Loret Miller's husband was the Republican candidate for the United States House of Representatives from Michigan's 11th congressional district who defeated incumbent Democratic Party member Raymond F. Clevenger to be elected to the 90th United States Congress and was subsequently re-elected to the next five Congresses, serving from January 3, 1967, to January 3, 1979.
 He was not a candidate for reelection in 1978 to the 96th Congress.
 Loret Miller was George H. W. Bush's campaign manager in the 1980 Michigan Presidential primary and was a leader of the Reagan-Bush campaign in Michigan that fall.